 Charitable Giving Is Good for Your Business

 Donating to worthy causes can benefit the givers as much as the receivers.
 When it’s done strategically, charitable giving is good for business—and we’re not just talking about potential tax deductions.
-While the organization appreciates your donation (financial or otherwise), you can promote your charitable activities to build good will in the community, enhance customer loyalty, heighten brand awareness, and, yes, even increase sales.
+While the organization appreciates your donation (financial or otherwise), you can promote your charitable activities to build goodwill in the community, enhance customer loyalty, heighten brand awareness and, yes, even increase sales.

 Where should you start?
 Three simple rules of thumb can help you find the charity that’s right for you and your business:

-- Pick a cause that you believe in.
-This helps elevate your involvement from something you feel you should do to something you truly enjoy doing.
+- Pick a cause that you believe in: This helps elevate your involvement from something you feel you should do to something you truly enjoy doing.

-- Look for a local charity.
-Knowing that you’re helping your own community can make your involvement more meaningful, especially if it also enhances the well-being of family and friends.
+- Look for a local charity: Knowing that you’re helping your own community can make your involvement more meaningful, especially if it also enhances the wellbeing of family and friends.

-- Find a cause that relates to your business.
-If you run a sporting goods store, why not sponsor a kids’ soccer league or Little League team?
+- Find a cause that relates to your business: If you run a sporting goods store, why not sponsor a kids’ soccer league or Little League team?
 Support a charity that affects and influences your target market.

 Next, check to ensure your charity of choice is a legitimate organization.
-Look it up on Charity Navigator, an independent evaluator that assesses the financial health, accountability, and transparency of the largest charities in the United States.
+Look it up on Charity Navigator, an independent evaluator that assesses the financial health, accountability and transparency of the largest charities in the United States.
 The site offers helpful information on more than 5,000 charities (and does not accept money from the organizations it evaluates).

 Once you’ve settled on a charity, here are a few actions you can take to make the most of your involvement:

 Meanwhile, note your charitable activities in your advertising and marketing materials (newsletters, brochures, etc.).
-Disseminate information about the charity as part of doing business—everything from displaying pamphlets in your store to having employees wear a pin or button spotlighting the organization.
+Disseminate information about the charity as part of doing business—everything from displaying pamphlets in your store, to having employees wear a pin or button spotlighting the organization.
 Provide special offers or discounts to people associated with the charity.
-Consider donating a certain percentage of your sales to the cause.
+You can also consider donating a certain percentage of your sales to the cause.